brabe/ist5680-presentation/README.md

 This folder contains the demo applications deployed as a part of this presentation.

-- Blazor Server App
-- Azure Function
+- ASP .NET Web API

 ### Infrastructure